Bobcat: Conservation

-It is listed in Appendix II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), which means it is not considered threatened with extinction, but that international trade must be closely monitored.
+The bobcat is listed in Appendix II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), which means it is not considered threatened with extinction, but that international trade must be closely monitored.
 The animal is regulated in all three of its range countries, and is found in a number of protected areas of the United States, its principal territory.
 Estimates from the US Fish and Wildlife Service placed bobcat numbers between 700,000 and 1,500,000 in the US in 1988, with increased range and population density suggesting even greater numbers in subsequent years; for these reasons, the U.S. has petitioned CITES to remove the cat from Appendix II.
 Populations in Canada and Mexico remain stable and healthy.
 It is listed as least concern on the IUCN Red List, noting it is relatively widespread and abundant, but information from southern Mexico is poor.

-The species is considered endangered in Ohio, Indiana, and New Jersey.
+The bobcat is considered endangered in Ohio, Indiana, and New Jersey.
 It was removed from the threatened list of Illinois in 1999 and of Iowa in 2003.
 In Pennsylvania, limited hunting and trapping are once again allowed, after having been banned from 1970 to 1999.
 The bobcat also suffered population decline in New Jersey at the turn of the 19th century, mainly because of commercial and agricultural developments causing habitat fragmentation; by 1972, the bobcat was given full legal protection, and was listed as endangered in the state in 1991.
 The Mexican bobcat L. r. escuinipae was for a time considered endangered by the US Fish and Wildlife Service, but was delisted in 2005.
 Between 2003 and 2011, a reduction in bobcat sightings in the Everglades by 87.5% has been attributed to predation by the invasive Burmese python.